Can’t Dutch this – Why the Dutch speak better English

 They’re overwhelmingly tall.
 They ride their bikes everywhere (without helmets).
 They’ve reclaimed land from the sea.
-And now, for the second year in a row, they’re ranked first in English.
-In the most recent EF English Proficiency Index (EF EPI) ranking, the Netherlands came in first out of 80 countries in English skills, with 90 percent of respondents claiming to know English.
+And now they’ve ranked first in English.
+In the 10th EF English Proficiency Index (EF EPI), the Netherlands came in first out of 100 countries in English skills.
 For a country better known for its windmills, “coffee shops,” and tulips, these results beg the question: Why are the Dutch so good at English?

 Small country, big voice